okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ## policy auth_reevaluate fail
 `policy.auth_reevaluate.fail`

 **Description:** This event is triggered when your org’s authentication or global session policy is reevaluated, and a violation is identified.
+The violation occurs if the request doesn't meet the assurances defined in the policy, or if the request has an action set to `DENY` based on environment conditions.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |